2014-15 Human Trafficking and Modern Day Slavery Fellowship

 This is an interdisciplinary fellowship program, based in history and the social sciences, which aims to promote innovative research on the origins and conditions that lead to contemporary slavery.
 In recent years many NGOs and other activists have worked very hard to provide data, to engage in intervention, and to raise public and governmental awareness on this international problem.
-At the GLC and at Yale, and at other cooperating institutions such as the National Underground Railroad Freedom Center in Cincinnati we believe the issues of modern slavery would benefit from a more robust research base rooted in, but not necessarily limited to, historical analysis and interpretation.
+At the GLC and at Yale, and other cooperating institutions such as the National Underground Railroad Freedom Center in Cincinnati we believe the issues of modern slavery would benefit from a more robust research base rooted in, but not necessarily limited to, historical analysis and interpretation.
+In this aim and spirit we offer this annual fellowship.

 Under the direction of Professor David W. Blight, the Center fosters an intellectual community at Yale through the interaction of students, faculty, and visiting scholars interested in the understanding of all aspects of the institution of slavery from the earliest times to the present.
 The Center organizes various activities, including lectures, speaker series, workshops, and conferences.
 For more information, visit www.yale.edu/glc.

-Applicants should apply through Academic Jobs On-Line at https://academicjobsonline.org/ajo/jobs/2477 and must include the following:
+Applicants should apply through Academic Jobs On-Line, https://academicjobsonline.org/ajo/jobs/3835, and must include the following:

 - Cover letter, including current e-mail address